 In September 2008 he recorded the music of the musical "Hairspray" that was later performed in September 30, 2008 at the Sistine Theater in Rome.

-During his career he has cultivated his deep passion for jazz, holding concerts in numerous Italian and foreign Festivals and Jazz Clubs with different formations also under his own name.
+During his career Pierpaolo Principato has cultivated his deep passion for jazz, holding concerts in numerous Italian and foreign Festivals and Jazz Clubs with different formations also in his name.

 Also important the numerous live performances in television broadcasts including "D.O.C." and "Segnali di fumo" with Francesco Bruno, "Roxy Bar" with Jovanotti and Paolo Belli, "Ieri Goggi e domani" with Sergio Caputo and others.